Stan Kroenke

-Enos Stanley Kroenke (/'krɒŋki/; born July 29, 1947) is an American billionaire businessman.
-He is the owner of Kroenke Sports & Entertainment, which is the holding company of Arsenal F.C. of the Premier League and Arsenal W.F.C. of the WSL, the Los Angeles Rams of the NFL, Denver Nuggets of the NBA, Colorado Avalanche of the NHL, Colorado Rapids of Major League Soccer, Colorado Mammoth of the National Lacrosse League, the Los Angeles Gladiators of the Overwatch League, and the Los Angeles Guerrillas of the Call of Duty League.
+Enos Stanley Kroenke (/'krɒŋki/; born July 29, 1947) is an American billionaire real estate magnate and sports team owner.
+He is the owner of Kroenke Sports & Entertainment, which is the holding company of Arsenal of the Premier League and Arsenal Women of the Women's Super League, the Los Angeles Rams of the NFL, Denver Nuggets of the NBA, Colorado Avalanche of the NHL, Colorado Rapids of MLS, and the Colorado Mammoth of the National Lacrosse League.

-The Nuggets and Avalanche franchises are held in the name of his wife, Ann Walton Kroenke, to satisfy NFL ownership restrictions that forbid a team owner from having teams in other markets.
-Ann is the daughter of Walmart co-founder James "Bud" Walton.
-Kroenke was estimated to be worth US$10.7 billion by Forbes in 2022.
+The Nuggets and Avalanche franchises are held in the name of his wife, Ann Walton Kroenke, to evade NFL rules that forbid a team owner from having teams in other markets.
+Ann, part of the Walton family, is the daughter of Walmart co-founder James "Bud" Walton.

 Kroenke's holding company for sports teams has been controversial.
-In 2016, he broke contracts by relocating the St. Louis Rams to Los Angeles, spurring legal costs to the entire league.
-In 2021, Kroenke was involved in an aborted effort to end the traditional European football system by creating a closed European Super League which would have included Arsenal and several other teams.
+In 2016, he moved the St. Louis Rams to Los Angeles, which later led to a lawsuit that incurred legal costs for the entire league.
+In 2021, Kroenke was involved in a failed effort to end the traditional European soccer system by creating a closed European Super League that would have included Arsenal and several other teams.

-In the four major U.S. sports, Kroenke's teams have won four championships under his ownership (either partial or full), with the Rams winning two Super Bowls, and the Avalanche winning two Stanley Cups.
-He also has an MLS Cup to his credit as owner of the Rapids, and two National Lacrosse League Championships as owner of the Mammoth.
+In the five major U.S. sports, Kroenke's teams have won multiple championships under his ownership (either partial or full), with the Rams winning one Super Bowl, the Avalanche winning the Stanley Cup twice, the Nuggets winning one NBA Championship, and the Rapids winning one MLS Cup.
+The Colorado Mammoth have also won two National Lacrosse League Championships while he was the owner.

 Early life and education

 Kroenke grew up in Mora, Missouri, an unincorporated community with a population of approximately two dozen, where his father owned Mora Lumber Company.
 His first job was sweeping the floor at his father's lumber yard.
-By age 10 he was keeping the company's books.
 At Cole Camp (Missouri) High School, he played baseball, basketball and ran track.

 Business career

 Real estate

 Kroenke married Ann Walton, a Walmart heiress, in 1974.
 He founded the Kroenke Group in 1983, a real estate development firm that has built shopping centers and apartment buildings.
 He has developed many of his plazas near Walmart stores.

 He is also the chairman of THF Realty, an independent real estate development company that specializes in suburban development.
 He founded this corporation in St. Louis, Missouri, in 1991.
 In 2016, THF's portfolio was valued at more than $2 billion, including more than 100 projects totaling 20 million square feet, primarily in retail shopping centers.

+Kroenke was already wealthy in his own right, but became even more so when Ann inherited a stake in Walmart upon the death of her father, Walmart cofounder Bud Walton, in 1995.